An effective way to begin a search for information is to define your information need. Ask yourself questions such as:

 Scholarly journals contain articles written by experts in an academic field.
 Journal articles can cover very specific topics or narrow fields of research.
 They usually include bibliographies.
 For most college level research papers, you should rely heavily on scholarly articles.
 Use them to research your topic, learn what others have studied on your topic, and find bibliographies that direct you to other relevant research.
 You can find scholarly articles in the Library's article databases.

 There is a subset of scholarly journals called peer-reviewed journals.
 Peer-reviewed journals are the most authoritative scholarly journals.
-If you use articles from peer-reviewed journals, they have been vetted by scholars in your field for quality and importance.
+If you use articles from peer-reviewed journals, they have been vetted by scholars in the field for quality and importance.

 Watch this short video to learn how peer review works: